cs340-20/teasers/personnel_management.md

-We want to build a web-based personnel management system that can handle attendance/event tracking, mass emai, and other administrative features.
+We want to build a web-based personnel management system that can handle attendance/event tracking, mass email, and other administrative features.

 Current team members: